Atatürk Airport: Other facilities

-Airlines and destinations
+Current operations

 As of April 2019, all passenger operations have been relocated to the new Istanbul Airport.
 As of February 2022, all cargo operations have been relocated to the new airport as well.
 Currently, the airport serves only private and business jets as well as operations on behalf of the Government of Turkey.

 Statistics

-Passenger statistics for Istanbul Atatürk Airport for the years 2002–2019 are below.

 Istanbul Atatürk Airport ranked 17th in ACI statistics at the end of 2011 in terms of international traffic with almost 24 million international passengers.
 It ranked 29th in the world in terms of total passenger traffic with over 37.4 million passengers in 2011.
 Its total traffic within the last decade more than tripled, and its international traffic quadrupled.
+Passenger statistics for Istanbul Atatürk Airport for the years 2002–2019 are below.